What Do Medical Social Workers Do?

 The daily challenges and responsibilities of being a medical social worker vary depending on the healthcare setting, including hospitals, nursing homes, assisted care facilities, and residential treatment centers.
 Generally speaking, medical social workers are part of an interdisciplinary team of care providers and allied health professionals who work in concert to serve patients with conditions spanning the entire healthcare continuum.

 As a medical social worker, helping the patient and their family is your top priority.
-Your responsibilities and duties will change from day to day and from patient to patient.
+Your responsibilities and duties will change from day to day and from patient to patient depending on the hospital or medical facility.

 You will become their primary advocate, helping them through a difficult time that can often take a toll on a patient physically, financially, and emotionally.

-By being at their side as both a guide and a compassionate listener, you can play a key role in changing their experience and their outcomes.
+By being at their side as both a guide and a compassionate listener, you can play a key role in changing their healthcare experience and their medical outcomes.

 Some of the primary work activities of a medical social worker include: